eth-educators/eth-docker/SETUP.md

   * Nimbus
 * Your source of eth1 data
   * geth
-  * nethermind - testing only, DB corruption observed on goerli
+  * nethermind - testing only, DB corruption observed on goerli and mainnet
-  * openethereum - testing only, DB corruption observed on main net
+  * openethereum - testing only, DB corruption observed on mainnet
   * 3rd-party
 * Whether to run a slasher (experimental for Prysm)
 * Whether to run a grafana dashboard for monitoring